The 20 Best Hemangioblastoma Doctors in Japan

 Advanced in Hemangioblastoma

-Masaki Mizuno practices in Suzuka, Japan.
+Masaki Mizuno practices practicing medicine in Tsu, Japan.
 Mr. Mizuno is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-His top areas of expertise are Spinal Tumor, Subependymoma, Hemangioblastoma, Spinal Fusion, and Laminectomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Spinal Tumor, Subependymoma, Hemangioblastoma, Laminectomy, and Spinal Fusion.

 Advanced in Hemangioblastoma